screwyforcepush/Kented/README.md

 1. **Sign Up/Login**: To access the chatrooms, you first need to sign up or log in to the Kented web app.
 2. **Enable Location Services**: Ensure that your device's location services are turned on.
 This allows Kented to accurately determine your current location.
+3. **Enter Your Location**: Use the form provided on the web app to enter your current location.
+This step is crucial for Kented to find and display chatrooms that are nearby.
-3. **Join a Chatroom**: Based on your location, Kented will display a list of available chatrooms.
-Simply select the chatroom you wish to join.
+4. **View Available Chatrooms**: Based on the location you provided, Kented will display a list of available chatrooms.
+You can see details about each chatroom, such as the number of participants and the topics being discussed.
+5. **Join a Chatroom**: Select the chatroom you wish to join.
+You will be automatically connected to the chatroom, allowing you to start chatting with other users immediately.
-4. **Start Chatting**: Once in a chatroom, you can start chatting with other users.
+6. **Start Chatting**: Once in a chatroom, you can start chatting with other users.
 Share your thoughts, ask questions, or just enjoy the conversation.

 Enjoy connecting with people around you through Kented's location-based chatrooms!